Brian Moser

-Brian John Moser (30 January 1935 – 16 February 2023) was a British documentary filmmaker.

-Brian Moser made approx. 40 films between 1963 and 1998 including originating a television series called Disappearing World for Granada Television.
+Brian John Moser (30 January 1935 – 16 February 2023) was a British documentary filmmaker who made films between 1963 and 1998, including a television series called Disappearing World for Granada Television.
 This BAFTA-winning series, which began in 1970 and ran for more than 20 years, told the stories of indigenous peoples under threat from the advance of the outside world, in their own words.
-He was also a documentary-maker for World in Action, a long-running Granada TV current affairs programmes, with his most notable contribution to the series coming with the death of Che Guevara.
+Moser was also a documentary-maker for World in Action, a long-running Granada TV current affairs programmes, with his most notable contribution to the series coming with the death of Che Guevara.

 Early life and education

-Born in London in 1935, the son of Charles (Charlie) Moser, from a family of Bradford wool merchants of German Jewish descent, and his wife, Eliza (nėe Henderson), a British artist whose family ran an import-export business in Chile.
+Born in London in 1935, the son of Charles (Charlie) Moser, from a family of Bradford wool merchants of German Jewish descent, and his wife, Eliza, a British artist whose family ran an import-export business in Chile.
 Moser attended school at Glenalmond College, Perth, and completed National Service in the Middle East with the Royal Engineers before gaining a degree in geology from Trinity College, Cambridge.
 His work as a geologist took place in Colombia and Patagonia, with a spell in Nyasaland before it gained independence as Malawi.